manvibharat/manvibharat.github.io/index.md

 author_profile: true
 ---

-I am a Researcher at TCS Research and a part-time PhD student at IIT Madras.
+I am an Applied Research Engineer at TCS Research, with a background in control systems and machine learning.
-My work spans control systems, reinforcement learning, multi-agent systems, game theory,
-and optimization.
-I develop algorithms for dynamical systems, trajectory optimization,
+My work focuses on designing and implementing learning-based algorithms for multi-agent systems, decision-making, and optimization.

-and learning in multi-agent environments.
+Recently, I have been working on end-to-end perception and efficiency-oriented machine learning systems, including Bird’s-Eye-View (BEV) perception pipelines, Vision Transformers, and model optimization for latency-constrained inference.

-My research has been published in IJCAI, CDC, and MED.
+I have published research in venues including IJCAI, CDC, and MED.
-I am broadly interested in AI for dynamical systems and decision-making.
+Selected projects and technical work are listed below.